Nikotos/Autograd/README.md

 # Autograd
-simple model of Autograd made with swift
-Also here is a Tensor
+simple model of Autograd made with swift, also here is a Tensor